Drafting Raglan Sleeve

 For double French side darts, draw parallel diagonal lines [about 1-1/4” apart], starting from points of side and waist darts to side seam.
 Mark sections E and F; then slash along the diagonal dart lines and spread, closing up side and waist darts as shown in diagram 3.

-4 and 5
+4 and 5 – 2-Piece Short Sleeve

 Using the Dress Sleeve Foundation, draft the Short Sleeve according to the directions given on previous page, diagram 3.

-Draw curved slash lines on each side of the cap as indicated.
+6 and 7) To permit the arm to raise more comfortably, lengthen the top of underarm seams of sleeve as follows: Draw curved slash lines on each side of the cap as indicated.
 Mark sections G, H, I, J; then slash on dotted lines and spread at underarm seams as shown in diagram 7.

-Draw slightly curved underarm seams, from cap to bottom of sleeve
+Draw slightly curved underarm seams, from cap to bottom of sleeve.

 8 and 9 – Raglan Sleeve